What is joint attention? What made you wonder about this term?

 It will be a lot easier for the child to learn and eventually say the word “ball”, because they now have a reference.

 Some research has also shown that when joint attention occurs during book reading, it can be linked to reading ability and further language learning as the child gets older (Visual Language and Visual Learning Science of Learning Center.
 (2012, June).
 Eye Gaze and Joint Attention (Research Brief No. 5).
 Washington, DC: Amy M. Lieberman).

 What If My Child Is Not Exhibiting Joint Attention

 In the next section I will list some ideas that you can implement to help your little one develop joint attention.

 A child needs to do certain things in order for true joint attention to be observed.

-For example, a baby needs to be able to attend to and look at a communicative partner, she needs to be able to follow another person’s gaze or pointing, she should be able to look from objects to people and vice versa and finally she needs to be able to get another person’s attention shifted to whatever it is she is interested in.
+For example, a baby needs to be able to attend to and look at a communicative partner, they need to be able to follow another person’s gaze or pointing, they should be able to look from objects to people and vice versa and finally they need to be able to get another person’s attention shifted to whatever it is they are interested in.

 Bhat, A.N., Galloway, J.C. and Landa, R.J.
 (2010) found that children who do not develop joint attention skills are more at risk for developmental delays, specifically with respect to social skills and language development.

 If by 12 months your child is still not showing any attempts at joint attention (eye gaze, intentionally drawing caregivers attention to an object of interest, pointing, etc.) it is time to bring this up to your child’s doctor.

 If your child is also not using any words or word approximations (e.g. “bah” for “ball”), a full speech-language assessment would be warranted.